Job Offers

 The application process is divided in two stages (pre-application and formal application).
 Only shortlisted candidates will be asked to formally apply to the University of Vigo, with detailed instructions provided at that stage.
 Following the formal application process, interviews will be conducted.

-Deadline for pre-applications is 29 September.
-The following documents are required for this pre-application (sent to this e-mail address: postgrowth-lab@uvigo.es):
+Deadline for pre-applications is 15 October.
+The following documents are required for this pre-application (sent to this e-mail address: postgrowth-lab@uvigo.es (external link)):

 1. Curriculum Vitae (CV) highlighting areas that are relevant to the project